PublicDomainRelease/GWM-2005/README.txt

 then Control Panel.
 Double-click System and select the Advanced tab.
 Click on Environment Variables.
 If a PATH user variable already is defined, click on it in the User Variables pane, then click Edit.
-In the Edit User Variable window, add ";C:\GWMpathname\mf2005_gwm.1_1\bin" to the end of the Variable Value(ensure that the current contents of the User Value are not deleted) and click OK.
+In the Edit User Variable window, add ";C:\GWMpathname\GWM2005.1_2\bin" to the end of the Variable Value (ensure that the current contents of the User Value are not deleted) and click OK.
 If a PATH user variable is not already defined, in the User variables pane of the Environment Variables window, click New.
 In the New User Variable window, define a